 A general path cover is a path cover where a node can belong to more than one path.
-A minimum general path cover may be smaller than a minimum nodedisjoint path cover, because a node can used multiple times in paths.
+A minimum general path cover may be smaller than a minimum node-disjoint path cover, because a node can be used multiple times in paths.
 Consider again the following graph:

-The minimum general path cover in this graph consists of two paths.
+The minimum general path cover of this graph consists of two paths.
 For example, the first path may be as follows: